 With our understanding of what to expect in the sub-continent, we have put together some information and travel tips for your convenience.

-To visit India you have to obtain a visa from the Indian embassy in your country of residence.
-A Tourist Visa is usually a multi-entry visa, valid for a period of 180 days.
+To visit India you have to obtain a visa from the Indian Embassy or the respective Visa Service in your country of residence (check online).
+A Tourist Visa is usually a Multi-Entry Visa, valid for a period of maximum 180 days.
 Verify whether the visa starts from the date of issue or the date of arrival in India.
 As a rule, an extension of stay on a Tourist Visa will not be granted.

-The east of Tamil Nadu and southern Andhra Pradesh, and the Andaman and Nicobar islands, are subject to a different monsoon (the “northeast”) which begins around mid-October and continues to beginning of December.Down on the plain, the heat begins to build up as the dry season gets under way.
-In the north, it is still tempered by the winter until February, leaving a cool period in between.
-It is at this time of the year that many travellers head south, before the heat there gets serious.
-South India is at its most pleasant from October up to the end of March.
-The temperatures are delightful – not too hot and not too cold and stay between 24ºC (Nov-Jan) to 32ºC (March).
-From April the temperature rises and reaches its peak in May – June (38°C).
-Occasional rainfall in July brings the temperature down.
-Nights are generally about 5ºC cooler than the days.
+The north of India, including Delhi, Rajasthan and Varanasi, is still under the influence of the winter until February followed by pleasant weather.
+The best time to travel South India is from August to mid October and from December up to April.
+The temperatures are delightful – not too hot and not too cold – and stay between 24ºC to 32ºC.
+From April onwards the temperature rises and reaches its peak in May – June (38°C).
+Occasional rainfall in July may bring the temperature down.
+Nights are generally about 5ºC cooler than days.

-There are no compulsory inoculation requirements for entry into India, however, it is recommended to have current inoculations to protect against tetanus, hepatitis and typhoid.
+There are no compulsory inoculation requirements for entry into India.
+However, it is recommended to have current inoculations to protect against tetanus, hepatitis and typhoid.
+Please consult with your general practitioner for detailed advice.
 Providing you take some basic precautions, you should be able to stay healthy during your visit.
-Don’t drink tap water, as it has not been sterilized.
-Avoid raw food such as salads and peeled fruits and if not used to spicy food, have a simple plain meal in the beginning of the journey to give your system time to adjust.
-Before your journey you should also have a dental check-up and perhaps obtain spare glasses.
+Don’t drink tap water, unless it has been sterilized.
+Avoid raw foods such as salads and peeled fruits and if not used to spicy food, have a simple plain meal at the beginning of the journey to give your body time to adjust.
+To have a travel / health insurance is also advisable.

 What to Take

-Keep your luggage to a minimum; get a few pairs of light cotton clothes such as shorts, sleeveless shirts.
-Carry with you a hat, sun lotion, flashlight and mosquito repellent.
+Keep your luggage to a minimum; get a few pairs of light cotton clothes, such as shorts and sleeveless shirts.
+Carry with you a hat, sun lotion, a flashlight and a mosquito repellent.

 Government of United Kingdom